• Skip to primary navigation

 Jump to Recipe

-Many a Parisian knows their Bourdaloue tart.
-It's a classic pear and almond tart found in many patisseries, and has been glazing around Paris since the 1900s.
+Many a Parisian knows their classic pear and almond tart.
+Known as Tarte Bourdaloue, it's found in many French patisseries, glazing around Paris since the 1900s.

 This is a great recipe, absolutely a show stopper for most get togethers...
-I wish I could figure out how to send a picture through this post, but it truly came out amazing
+I wish I could figure out how to send a picture through this post, but it truly came out amazing. - Ernie

 pears sitting in an almond tart